Zestminds

 alias art="docker compose exec app php artisan"

-Daily commands become:
+Then daily commands become:

 art migrate